Massage for headaches

 Other support for Ongoing Care

 Your massage therapist or our on-site physiotherapist will be able to advise you on further steps that can help to prevent and massage headaches.
-This could include yoga, tips to improve posture, supplements and balanced diet.
-An individual plan for massage can also be created to maximise benefits of this therapeutic treatment.
-(It is important to drink plenty of water after the massage to eliminate all the toxins released during the treatment. )
+This could include yoga, tips to improve posture, supplements and a balanced diet.
+An individual plan for massage can also be created to maximise the benefits of this therapeutic treatment.
+(It is important to drink plenty of water after the massage to eliminate all the toxins released during the treatment).

 Remember: If your headache is not getting better or occurs suddenly, it is recommended to seek medical advice.
 It can be a symptom of more serious conditions and should not just be ignored.